-7.8.1 COPY for HTTP/1.1 resources
+8.8.1 COPY for HTTP/1.1 resources

 When the source resource is not a collection the result of the COPY method is the creation of a new resource at the destination whose state and behavior match that of the source resource as closely as possible.
-However, the exact state and behavior of the destination resource depend on what information the source resource is able to provide and what information the destination resource is able to accept.
+After a successful COPY invocation, all properties on the source resource MUST be duplicated on the destination resource, subject to modifying headers and XML elements, following the definition for copying properties.
+Since the environment at the destination may be different than at the source due to factors outside the scope of control of the server, such as the absence of resources required for correct operation, it may not be possible to completely duplicate the behavior of the resource at the destination.
 Subsequent alterations to the destination resource will not modify the source resource.
 Subsequent alterations to the source resource will not modify the destination resource.

-All properties on the source resource MUST be duplicated on the destination resource, subject to modifying headers and XML elements, following the definition for copying properties.

-7.8.2 COPY for Properties
+8.8.2 COPY for Properties